Sylvia’s heart was beating even faster than before. Afraid that he would hear it, she steeled herself and curtsied. “Hello,” She replied.

 He could see that his opponent was breathing heavily, possibly worn out from their exchanges or maybe even before the fight.

 Kaidus slowly lowered both his swords, bringing his right to align with the left.
 In a sudden burst of movement, he launched straight at the man.
 From a low angle, his right sword flew upward, cutting into the man’s frantic defense.
 Another upward strike followed behind and ripped the sword out of the man’s hands, hurling it into the crowd.
 Following Twin Fangs, he jumped and kneed the man’s chest, sending the man backward to the edge of the stage.

 The man stumbled, but refused to fall.

 “Thank you.”
-Kaidus uttered, bowing once again to the man who was disappearing into the audience.
+Kaidus uttered, bowing once again to the man who was now quickly disappearing into the audience.